Higher-categorical combinatorics of configuration spaces of Euclidean space: A nonunital version of the main result

 \begin{lemma} A functor $\C \xra{F} \D$ is an inclusion of a cofactor if and only if $F$ is a monomorphism and for each solid commutative square

 for either $\nu := \langle 0 \rangle$ or $\nu := \langle 1 \rangle$, there exists a filler. \end{lemma}

-\begin{proof} First, notice that if $F$ is a monomorphism and (\ref{cofact}) is satsified (with the two possible lifts), then $\C\xra{F} \D$ is fully faithful.
+\begin{proof} First, notice that if $F$ is a monomorphism and (\ref{cofact}) is satisfied (with the two possible lifts), then $\C\xra{F} \D$ is fully faithful.
 Consider the full $\infty$-subcategory $\E\subset \D$ consisting of those objects that are not isomorphic to objects in the image of $\C\to \D$.
 Consider the canonical functor

 which is canonically under $\C$.
 By design, this functor is essentially surjective, and fully faithful.
-This established the implication that $F$ being a monomorphism and satsifying (\ref{cofact}) implies $\C\xra{F} \D$ is an inclusion of a cofactor.
+This established the implication that $F$ being a monomorphism and satisfying (\ref{cofact}) implies $\C\xra{F} \D$ is an inclusion of a cofactor.

 We now show the converse.
 Suppose there is an $\infty$-category $\E$ together with an equivalence $\C\coprod \E \simeq \D$ under $\C$.
 Consider a solid diagram

 The functor $[0]\xra{\nu} [1]$ has the feature that every object in $[1]$ admits a morphism to or from an object in the image of $\nu$.
 It follows that there is a unique filler, as desired. \end{proof}